Biting: In humans

-Children may bite out of play or aggression, whereas typically adults bite out of aggression.
+Humans may bite out of play or aggression.
 Bites that occur from adults fighting are usually on the hands and the skeletal section.
-Infections are a result of bacteria from the mouth spread to another human and are the third common types of bites that require a hospital visit.
+Infections are a result of bacteria from the mouth spread to another human.
+Human bites are the third most common type of bites that require a hospital visit.
 Biting in children is common, however, it may be prevented by methods including redirection, change in the environment and responding to biting by talking about appropriate ways to express anger and frustration.
 Children older than 30 months who habitually bite may require professional intervention.
-Some discussion of human biting appears in The Kinsey Report on Sexual Behavior in the Human Female Biting may also occur in physical fights or in self-defense.
+Some discussion of human biting appears in The Kinsey Report on Sexual Behavior in the Human Female.
+Biting may also occur in physical fights or in self-defense.

 The sexual arousal through biting is known as odaxelagnia.

 Criminally, Forensic Dentistry is involved in bite-mark analysis.
 Due to bite-marks change significantly over time, investigators must call for an expert as soon as possible.
 Bites are then analyzed to determine whether the biter was human, self-inflicted or not, and whether DNA was left behind from the biter.
 All measurements must be extremely precise, as small errors in measurement can lead to large errors in legal judgment.

+Here follows an example of a human bite on a right forearm, with its evolution and a view of the teeth: